 I think they made it very, very hard.
 Very hard on Gary he was trying to work he was still researching.
 He was talking.
 They were trying to silence him and they demanded a lot.
 This investigation process was very traumatic.

 Yeah.
 Family Belinda.

 The family and then you’ve got the Dietitians Association.
-One of the spokespeople for the Dietitians Association of Australia, put on Twitter that Gary was Bill Gibson was just another Bill Gibson and he was making up that he ever had cancer.
+One of the spokespeople for the Dietitians Association of Australia put on Twitter that Gary was Bill Gibson was just another Bill Gibson and he was making up that he ever had cancer.
 So he just got you know they tried very hard to discredit him.
 And I think Pete’s come up against a very similar issue.

 So it is quite confronting.
 It’s confronting to me to stumble across it.
 And then confronting.
 It’s a challenging space.
-Gary has more of the science on a website that he started seven, eight years ago.
-It’s been jumble all sorts of things he was putting on there.
-And then when he was (inaudible) he hasn’t really done anything since.
+Gary has more of the science on a website that he started seven, or eight years ago.
+It’s been a jumble of all sorts of things he was putting on there.
+And then when he was (inaudible) he hasn’t done anything since.

 Because it’s just too hard to manage that and everything else you’ve had to do.
 But he’s got a lot of science on the called nofructose.com.
 I think that’s where the science is on my website.
-It looks more at the vested interests, ideology, fake news.
+It looks more at the vested interests, ideology, and fake news.
 I call out a lot of stuff.
 It’s more challenging, a little bit of science on there, but a lot of questioning, and that’s www.isupportgary.com.